 1 teaspoon chili powder

 Place prime rib roast onto a large cutting board.
-Combine seasoning ingredients and slather all over roast.
+Combine seasoning ingredients and spread over roast.
 Make sure it is well coated.

 Prepare grill for rotisserie cooking following the instructions in your grill manual.

 Place the rib roast bone-side down.
 If you are using a boneless rib roast just place it on its side.
 Lift the roast from the ends and rotate it to find its approximate center.

 Using a long, thin blade knife, cut through the center end to end.

 Place roast on grill and adjust to center; then tighten the forks.

 Place an aluminum drip pan under the space where the roast will sit.
-Add about a cup of water to the drip pan, if you intend to make gravy with the rendered juices.
+Add about 1 cup of water to the drip pan, if you intend to make gravy with the rendered juices.